PS2ClassicsVault/Cyberdevs-crDroid-Add-On-Installer/README.md

 ## Need the tweaks for crDroid?..Please read!
 If your looking for build.prop tweaks for crDroid, we have converted the tweaks into a magisk module, you can download the magisk module from [here](https://github.com/PS2ClassicsVault/Cyberdevs-crDroid-Add-On-Installer/releases)

-There is important information you must be aware of before using the the magisk module:
+There is important information you must be aware of before using the yhe magisk module:

-- This module is NOT compatible with APatch (we chose this because magisk is the most best and commen root method and majority of modules support it more then apatch does!).
+- This module is NOT compatible with APatch (we chose this because magisk is the most best and commen root method and majority of modules support it more then apatch does!)
-- This module requires you to be on magisk v20.4 or higher.
+- This module requires you to be on magisk v20.4 or higher
-- Your must be crDroid OS, though the modules we provide as a whole can install on other non crdroid operating systems, we exclusively test our tweaks on crDroid, This module is not version dependent!
+- Your version of crDroid must match the version we have available, if you do not have the right version installed you will encounter issues
+- The magisk module is not release date dependent its crDroid Version dependant such at 11.x etc.
+- When using this module you will lose the ability to install updates via OTA unless you disable the magisk module first, reboot and then perform the installation.

 ## Limitations:
 This mod has limitations that require us to inform  you before using this mod these limitations are as follows: